YuJieWU99/gr-lora_sdr/README.md

 - Prerequisites: Before running the tests, make sure you have build the code and create a build folder according to above.

 - Test Procedure.
-Follow these steps to run the tests:
+Follow these steps to run the tests

 	- Open a terminal.

-	- Navigate to the build folder you create:
+	- Navigate to the build folder you create

 		```bash
 		cd path/to/build/folder
 		```

 	- Run the code below to test all the blocks (except for modulate, frame_sync, header_decoder and crc_verify), LoRa transmitter as well as receiver.
-		- with log:
+		- with log
 		```bash
 		ctest -VV
 		```
-		- without log:
+		- without log
 		```bash
 		make test
 		```